 Tips for Dîner en Blanc Table Decor

 The most important tip is to do a dry run of your table set-up.
-Start from everything packed up and see how many hands and how much time it takes to get set up.
-Use post-it notes to label which tray or bowl holds which food and take pictures to remember the actual set up.
+Start with everything packed up and see how many hands and how much time it takes to get set up.
+Use Post-it notes to label which tray or bowl holds which food and take pictures to remember the actual setup.
 Doing this will make the actual Dîner en Blanc setup faster and less stressful.

 Don't be late!
 If your table leader emails you saying you need to be at the meeting spot at 5pm, be there at 4:50.
 There's often a lot of confusion at the meet-up point with new folks or those trying to change their assignment, and if you're there early you're making it easier for the table leader, thereby reducing the chance you'll be late to the venue.
 It also makes it easier to join up with those friends you plan to sit with.